TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

   ## install GraphDB (as a desktop installation):
   1. Go to [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/) Free and request your GraphDB copy.
 You will receive an email with the download link.
   2. For windows, follow the steps:
-       1. Download your GraphDB .exe file.
+       1. Download your GraphDB.exe file.
        2. Double-click the application file and follow the on-screen installer prompts.
        3. Locate the GraphDB application in the Windows Start menu and start the database.
 The GraphDB Server and Workbench open at http://localhost:7200/.
        4. Create a repository in GraphDB with the name `Diaspora` for storing the generated RDF triples, see below: